 Non-dedicated equipment will be decontaminated before and after each sample is collected.
 The equipment will be washed in a non-phosphate detergent and potable water, rinsed in potable water, and then double rinsed in contaminant-free reagent water.
-The specific methodologies to maximize proper decontamination of non-dedicated sampling equipment are presented in each applicable sampling SOP (BRC and MWH 2006, in preparation).
+The specific methodologies to maximize proper decontamination of non-dedicated sampling equipment are presented in each applicable sampling SOP (BRC, ERM and MWH 2007).